Process Discovery using Python (Master’s, WS 2019/2020)

 A written report on the implementation, its advantages and issues should be produced individually by the students.

 The grading will take into account the written report and the Python model implemented.
-Moreover, a final oral examination is required.
+There would also be a final oral examination.

 - Software Engineering knowledge(Design, development and testing)